Learn more about the WEPs CEO Leadership Awards:

 View a complete list of award recipients and biographies.

-The review process was aimed at finding outstanding and innovative initiatives meant to advance the implementation of the WEPs and gender equality within a company.
+The review process identified outstanding and innovative initiatives that advance the implementation of the WEPs and gender equality within a company.
 Specifically, the review focused on actions spearheaded by the CEO that resulted in concrete, sustainable programmes with measurable impact.
 The Awards are reviewed by an independent Awards Committee.

-The WEPs Leadership Awards Committee is comprised of members of the WEPs Leadership Group, a multi-stakeholder volunteer group that provides strategic guidance to the UN Women/UN Global Compact WEPs partnership and represented business, academia, civil society, women’s organizations and international institutions.
+The Awards Committee is comprised of members of the WEPs Leadership Group, a multi-stakeholder volunteer group that provides strategic guidance to the UN Women/UN Global Compact WEPs partnership and represented business, academia, civil society, women’s organizations and international institutions.
 (Note: To avoid any conflict of interest, Leadership Group members are not permitted to participate in the process if their CEO was a nominee.)
 The Awards Committe members are: